manuyadav7351/web-scrapping/README.md

 step 8 > Saved data in dictionary

-step 9 > Append data to the list
+step 9 > Append data to the list from dictionary

 step 10> Repeated same steps 100 times